usfpgsc/usfpgsc.github.io/_pages/about.md

 title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a Ph.D student in Biostatistics at Western University.
-I earned my Masters of Mathematics in Applied Math from The University of Waterloo in 2016 under the supervision of Chris Bauch.
+I'm a Ph.D student in Biostatistics and a member of the Predictive Health Informatics Lab (PHI Lab) at Western University.
+My research interests surround machine learning and Bayesian statistics for personalized medicine.
+I also have graduate affiliation with The Rotman Institute of Philosophy.

-My research interests surround machine learning and Bayesian methods for personalized medicine.
+I earned my Masters of Mathematics in Applied Mathematics from The University of Waterloo in 2016 working under the supervision of Professor Chris Bauch.

-I am also affiliated with The Rotman Institute for Philosophy.
-While there, I hope to learn more about the philosophy of science as it relates to knowledge generation, especially from a statistical perspective.
+I am a firm believer in open science, interdisciplinary collaboration, and reproducible research.
+If you would like to talk about any of those three things, or about something unrelated, please feel free to contact me.